Public data network

 A public data network (PDN) is a network established and operated by a telecommunications administration, or a recognized private operating agency, for the specific purpose of providing data transmission services for the public.

-The first public packet switching network, RETD, was deployed in 1972 in Spain.
-"Public data network" was the common name given to the collection of X.25 providers, the first of which was DATAPAC in 1976.
-The International Packet Switched Service became the first commercial and international packet-switched network in 1978.
-Their combined networks had large global coverage during the 1980s and into the 1990s.
-These networks later provided the infrastructure for the early Internet.
+The first public packet switching networks were RETD in Spain (1972), the experimental RCP network in France (1972) and Telenet in the United States (1975).
+"Public data network" was the common name given to the collection of X.25 providers, the first of which were Telenet in the U.S. and DATAPAC in Canada (both in 1976), and Transpac in France (in 1978).
+The International Packet Switched Service (IPSS) was the first commercial and international packet-switched network (1978).
+The networks were interconnected with gateways using X.75.
+These combined networks had large global coverage during the 1980s and into the 1990s.
+The networks later provided the infrastructure for the early Internet.

 Description

 In communications, a PDN is a circuit- or packet-switched network that is available to the public and that can transmit data in digital form.
 A PDN provider is a company that provides access to a PDN and that provides any of X.25, Frame Relay, or cell relay (ATM) services.
 Access to a PDN generally includes a guaranteed bandwidth, known as the committed information rate (CIR).
 Costs for the access depend on the guaranteed rate.
 PDN providers differ in how they charge for temporary increases in required bandwidth (known as surges).
 Some use the amount of overrun; others use the surge duration.